Triangle Link: Construction

 Construction started on 15 February 1997.
-Before the first blast could be taken by County Mayor Magnar Lussand, representatives for Vestlandet Natue and Youth, and The People's Movement Against the Triangle Link had to be moved.
+Before the first blast could be taken by County Mayor Magnar Lussand, representatives for Vestlandet Nature and Youth, and The People's Movement Against the Triangle Link had to be moved.
 The only police officer at the festivities was Sheriff Reidar Færestrand, who was not dressed in his police uniform and had not brought with him his badge.
 The demonstrators did not move until a police boat had been sent with the necessary documentation and Færestrand could prove his identity as a law enforcer.
 Elin Lerum Boasson of Nature and Youth stated that it was "a day of sorrow".

 Core samples showed that the tunnel would have to be built 30 m deeper than originally planned to avoid deposits.
 The tunneling was undertaken by NCC Eeg-Henriksen from the Føyno side and by the Norwegian Public Roads Administration from the Sveio side.
 Construction from Sveio started on 16 September 1997 and from Føyno on 6 March 1998.
 The tunnel was built at an average speed of 55 m per week, with the record being 96.7 m.
 The lowest point was reached on 5 May 1999 and the breakthrough took place on 2 September, five months before schedule.
 Sixty people participated in a course to master fear of tunnels organized by the toll company.
 When it opened, the tunnel was the longest and second-deepest subsea tunnel in Europe and Norway, after the Hitra Tunnel.